abhishekswain/jasmine2-protractor-utils/README.md

 to reset screenshotBrowsers from your previous spec use this code

 ```
 beforeAll(function() {
     global.screenshotBrowsers = {};
   });
 ```

 ## htmlReport

 If set to 'false', disables HTML report generation.

 **NOTE: This tool doesn't really make sense to use without the reports.**

- Default: 'true'
- Valid Options: true/false
+Default: 'true' Valid Options: true/false

 ## screenshotOnExpect

 Takes from each browser instance stored in global.screenshotBrowsers screenshots for each Jasmine2 expect failure or success, depending on value.

- Default: 'failure+success'
- Valid Options: 'failure+success'/'failure'/'none'
+Default: 'failure+success' Valid Options: 'failure+success'/'failure'/'none'

 ## screenshotOnSpec

 Takes from each browser instance stored in global.screenshotBrowsers screenshots for each Jasmine2 spec failure or success, depending on value.

-Default: 'failure'
+Default: 'failure' Valid Options: 'failure+success'/'failure'/'none'

+## imageToAscii

+Additionally make an ascii image into the console so you can find the issue of you test in your build easier.

+Please note that one of the option of `screenshotOnExpect` or `screenshotOnSpec` must be used to generate picture the initial image.

-Valid Options: 'failure+success'/'failure'/'none'
+Default: 'failure' Valid Options: 'failure+success'/'failure'/'none'

+To use this feature please follow instructions on <https://github.com/IonicaBizau/image-to-ascii/blob/master/INSTALLATION.md>

+## imageToAsciiOpts

+Options for imageToAscii conversion, more info can be found at <https://github.com/IonicaBizau/image-to-ascii>

+Default: ``{bg:true}``Â

 ## withLogs (Chrome only)

 If set to 'true', capture from chrome all logs after each expect or spec

- *NOTE: This works only on chrome!*
+_NOTE: This works only on chrome!_

- Default: 'true'
- Valid Options: true/false
+Default: 'true' Valid Options: true/false

-In order to make chrome' console works properly, you need to modify your ``protractor.conf`` as follows  https://github.com/webdriverio/webdriverio/issues/491#issuecomment-95510796
+In order to make chrome' console works properly, you need to modify your `protractor.conf` as follows <https://github.com/webdriverio/webdriverio/issues/491#issuecomment-95510796>

 ## writeReportFreq

 By default, the output JSON file with tests results is written at the end of the execution of jasmine tests.
 However for debug process is better to get it immediately after each expectation - specify the option 'asap'.
 Also, there is a less usual option to write it after each test - use the option 'spec'.
 The recommended is to left it out for a CI server and for a local debugging use the option 'asap'.

- Default: 'end'
- Valid Options: 'asap', 'spec', 'end'
+Default: 'end' Valid Options: 'asap', 'spec', 'end'

 ## screenshotPath

 The path where the final report including screenshots will be saved.
 If the path does not exist, will be created. e.g './reports/something/samewhere/', please take care of './' and '/' at the beginning and end.

- Please note that due to an HTML reporter sugar, the final screenshots are stored in the subfolder relative to this $screenshotPath parameter, e.g. in the folder ``$screenshotPath/screenshots'``
+Please note that due to an HTML reporter sugar, the final screenshots are stored in the subfolder relative to this $screenshotPath parameter, e.g. in the folder `$screenshotPath/screenshots'`

 Default: 'reports/e2e'

 ## clearFoldersBeforeTest

 If this flag set to true, screenshot and HTML report directories will be emptied before generating new reports and screenshots

 Default: false

 ## failTestOnErrorLog (Chrome only)

 Contains a set of configuration for console log.
 When browser console has errors of a certain log level (default:>900), the spec/test is marked failed along with log in the error report/stacktrace.

- *NOTE: This works only on chrome!*
+_NOTE: This works only on chrome!_

 ### failTestOnErrorLogLevel